xitikx/AYNA/README.md

-# AYNA - All-in-One Personal Management App
+# AYNA - All You Need App

 Welcome to **AYNA**, a comprehensive personal management web application designed to help you organize your life with ease.
 Built with modern web technologies, AYNA integrates multiple mini-apps into a single platform, including a Calendar & Events manager, Calorie Tracker, To-Do List, Diary, Finance Tracker, and Subscription Manager.
 This project is ideal for users seeking a centralized solution for personal productivity and financial oversight.